 The construction industry has long been weighted towards the much larger main contractors, with smaller subcontractors being constantly beaten down through late payment practices, the aggressive use of retentions and often dubious contractual disputes.
 Add to this the uncertainty created by Brexit – causing numerous delays to projects – and it’s hard to imagine that things could get much worse for a sector that is absolutely vital to the health of our economy.

-Cue HMRC and their ill-considered domestic reverse charge for construction services, which comes into effect on the 1st October 2019.
+Cue HMRC and their domestic reverse charge for construction services, which comes into effect on the 1st March 2021.
 The aim of this measure is to combat missing trader fraud in the construction sector, but as you would expect, there are some pretty severe consequences that will be felt throughout the sector.